-Most commercially produced drones have some small protection against hacking however, DIY drones are not built with any thought toward cyber security.
-This is probably because the audience they’re intended for will not fly commercial missions, instead, these drones are generally intended for hobbyists.
+Commercially produced drones have some small protection against hacking.
+However, DIY drones are not built with any thought for cyber security.
+This is probably because the audience they’re intended for will not fly commercial missions.
+Instead, these drones are generally intended for hobbyists.

 Maximum Distance To Hack Drone

 If the hacker is accessing your drone, there are two parts to the hacking process.
 The first is using a Wi-Fi sniffer to find the addresses of your drone in your RC unit.
 The second is having their transmitter/receiver communicate with your drone.

 Of these two, the Wi-Fi sniffer limits the distance.
 Sniffers typically need to be within 1000 feet of the device in order to collect packets.
 Whereas the transceiver can be up to several miles away potentially.
 This means that for manual direct access, the hacker will need to be in general proximity to begin the process of hacking.